 Increase the stakes

 You can even promote the 10,000 steps a day challenge – set up a chart for staff to log their daily amount.
 Incentivise this with an end-of-month prize!
 To boost uptake of the challenge, you could provide your staff with Fitbit watches to monitor their steps.
+This incentive also works as part of a ‘Go Green’ month – just check out our list of green office ideas.

 We spoke to Georgina Richardson, Head of Operations at digital house and pet sitting business Trusted Housesitters, for some words on employee incentivisation.